 Changes to eManifest submissions must be reported to the CBSA as soon as possible.
 Carriers can correct the eManifest in ACI before crossing the border.
 After crossing the border, minor changes can be done electronically; however, major corrections must be made on paper and submitted to the CBSA. eManifest data transmission in highway mode can be done via the ACI eManifest Portal or EDI.
 The eManifest Portal is a free, online application that supports manual data entry and creation of one eManifest at a time.
 For high-volume clients or for clients that are looking for additional value-added features and services, EDI transmission using ACI eManifest filing software is recommended.

 CrimsonLogic Global eTrade Services is a CBSA-approved provider of advanced ACI eManifest filing software for all modes of transport: highway, rail, marine and air.
 GeTS eManifest filing software streamlines customs processing, saves time, and improves compliance.
 GeTS also provides variety of services including ACROSS/CADEX, ACI Bay Plan, ACI eHBL, and RNS WACM services to the trade community.

-ACROSS/CADEX is a web-based application connecting traders directly to the CBSA and other government agencies for submission of declarations and clearance of imports.
+IID/CADEX is a web-based application connecting traders directly to the CBSA and other government agencies for submission of declarations and clearance of imports.

 ACI Bay Plan